HoussamEddineBoukhalfa/Text-Summarization/README.md

-# 📘 Welcome to the Arabic Text Summarization Project
+# 📘 The Arabic Text Summarization Project

 ## Overview
 In this project, we'll be delving into the fascinating task of text summarization with a focus on the Arabic language 📚.
 Our goal is to develop a model that can efficiently summarize Arabic text, making it easier to grasp the essence of large documents quickly 🚀.